-PSY-300: Research Methods in Psychology
+PSY 300 - Research Methods in Psychology

+SOC 360 - Domestic Violence

-SOC-360: Domestic Violence Film Studies
+Film Studies

-Program Directors: Associate Professors M. Chilcoat (Modern Languages and Literatures), A. Feffer (History); Visiting Assistant Professor J. DeSeve
+Director: Profesor A. Feffer (History); Associate Professor M. Chilcoat (Modern Languages and Literatures),

+Faculty: Lecturer and Filmmaker in Residence J. DeSeve

 The Film Studies Minor develops a conscious awareness of film as a basic and widespread medium of cultural communication.
 The Film Studies Minor provides students with the critical tools necessary for analyzing and evaluating film texts, and for beginning to understand film technologies.
-It prepares students to pursue academic and/or creative paths for advanced study and/ or professional interests in film.
+It prepares students to pursue academic and/or creative paths for advanced study and/or professional interests in film.